ndemont/miniRT/README.md

 - `minirt [file] [--save]`

-Receives a list of integer arguments as a pile and generates the instructions used to sort that pile.
+Receives a file containing the informations relative to a specific scenes.

+The program displays the scene in a window or saves it in a bmp file with the --save flag.

 ## objects